 IT teams today are embracing automated processes for everything from employee self-service to application provisioning.

-In the second part of this two-part series (with accompanying video) we’ll show you how Zenoss can help you deliver service automation benefits in your organization.
+In this two-part series (with accompanying video) we’ll show you how Zenoss can help you deliver service automation benefits in your organization.
 You can see how four cloud systems – ServiceNow, Chef, Amazon EC2, and Zenoss-as-a-Service – can tie together to provide automated, service centric management, as well as see a practical, real-world example of IT automation.

 See It In Action!